Baby Queen: 2022–2023: Heartstopper and Quarter Life Crisis

 The single "Wannabe" was released on 10 November 2021, accompanied by a music video on YouTube.

 Her next single, "Colours of You", was released on 22 April 2022.
 The track was used to promote the Netflix series Heartstopper, with a series of videos featuring the cast with Baby Queen posted on the social media platform TikTok.
+She made her acting debut in the final episode of the second season of the show, performing as a singer at the prom.

 Two additional singles have since been released.
 "Nobody Really Cares" and "LAZY" were both previewed on social media, as well as being part of Latham's live shows.
 Her song "LAZY" was featured in the Growing Together Expansion Pack on the alternative radio station in The Sims 4, where Latham sang the song in simlish.

+Latham provided musical support during the Europe and UK leg of Olivia Rodrigo's SOUR tour in June and July 2022.
+Latham has said that in the time immediately prior to being contacted by Rodrigo with the offer to join the tour, she was considering quitting her musical career.

 On 19 March 2023, Latham uploaded a video to TikTok, where she was in a music studio, dancing to music.
 It was speculated that the audio is actually a demo for a new song, with the caption "#newmusic".
 The song included the lyrics ‘Dream Girl’ and it was speculated this was the name of the song.

 On 2 May 2023, she uploaded an official music video of the song "These Drugs" onto YouTube.
 This would be the sixth music video to accompany songs from The Yearbook.

 On 19 May 2023, Baby Queen announced on her Instagram account that "Dream Girl" would be released on 9 June 2023 as the lead single from her upcoming debut album.

 On 20 July 2023, Baby Queen released "We Can Be Anything" as the second single from the album.
 It was later announced that this song would be a part of the soundtrack for EA Sports FC 24, which released 22 September 2023.

 On 10 August 2023, Baby Queen released "All the Things" as the third single.
 She also announced the title of her debut album, Quarter Life Crisis, which was set to be released on 6 October 2023.

 On 6 September 2023, Latham announced that the title track "Quarter Life Crisis" would be the fourth single to support the build-up to her debut album, Quarter Life Crisis.
 This song, released on 8 September 2023, was accompanied by a music video which was later released in the day.
+The album was initially going to be named kid genius, another track in the album, but was changed after her mother's urging.

 On 12 September 2023 Baby Queen posted on her Instagram account saying that the album release would be moved back to 10 November 2023.
 The reasons for this are unknown.